tlienart/SimpleParser.jl/README.md

 :-----------: | :------:
 [![Build Status](https://travis-ci.org/tlienart/SimpleParser.jl.svg?branch=master)](https://travis-ci.org/tlienart/SimpleParser.jl) | [![codecov.io](http://codecov.io/github/tlienart/SimpleParser.jl/coverage.svg?branch=master)](http://codecov.io/github/tlienart/SimpleParser?branch=master)

-This parser is a clean rewrite of [JuDoc](https://github.com/tlienart/JuDoc.jl)'s parser and will eventually be used by JuDoc but could also be used to build other parsers for simple markup languages like Common Markdown.
+This parser is a clean rewrite of [JuDoc](https://github.com/tlienart/JuDoc.jl)'s parser and will eventually be used by JuDoc but could (in principle) also be used to build parsers for other simple markup languages like Common Mark.
+In fact JuDoc currently relies on Julia's Markdown parser (in stdlib) which does not support Common Mark and so this could be worthwhile.

 ## Gist